OData/v3ProtocolDocument/OData.markdown

 The format of the returned data is dependent upon the request and the format specified by the client, either in the Accept header or using the [$format](#FormatSystemQueryOption) query option.

 This section describes the types of data requests defined by OData.
-For complete details on the syntax for building requests, see [[OData URI Conventions](ODataURIConventions)].
+For complete details on the syntax for building requests, see [[OData URL Conventions](ODataURLConventions)].

 ### 7.2.1.
 Requesting Individual Entities ###